uswds/uswds-site/README.md

 ### Deployment and previews

-This site is deployed on [Federalist](https://federalist.18f.gov/), which automatically builds the public site whenever commits are pushed to `master`.
+This site is deployed on [Federalist](https://federalist.18f.gov/), which automatically builds the public site whenever commits are pushed to `main`.
 Federalist also builds public previews for each branch pushed to GitHub.

 ### Updating the USWDS version